Restaurants wait anxiously for Delhi govt to lift curbs | Business

 So if Gastronomica owner Sumit Goyal made his staff whip up ''solo meals'' focussing more on nutrition than taste to help his patrons heal faster, Bharti Sanghi, founder LIFE Artisanal Foods, put her weight behind healthy munchies like ''Thepla and Soya Katori'' for deliveries. ''Earlier the food and beverage industry was serving traditional food to customers, but after the pandemic, many people have shifted to more home-style meals.
 People now prefer survival food over artisanal food as they are not looking for any decorative mithai or fancy snack,'' said Sanghi. ''Yes, once a week, people do order something non-traditional because some have children at their home who do not want to eat only homemade food, but want snacks or pasta, which I try to make as healthy as possible by adding wheat flour in it,'' she said.

-Jumping on the home-style bandwagon are the five-stars too.
-For example, Hilton Garden Inn, New Delhi and Saket, which has introduced a new menu, including dishes from 'Chef's specials' to 'Ghar Ka Khana', that can be relished in the comfort of home.
+Jumping on the home-style food bandwagon are the five-stars too.
+For example, Hilton Garden Inn, in Saket, which has introduced a new menu, including dishes from 'Chef's specials' to 'Ghar Ka Khana', that can be relished in the comfort of home.
 Hilton's home-style cooked ''Chicken/Mutton curry'' has garnered maximum orders till date, claimed its food and beverage manager Sourabh Chandna.

 ''We see inclination towards healthy packed meals as people prefer safe and hygienic dining experience where Hilton has seen an upside in the food delivery business, said Chandna, who added that relaxation in the curfew would be the best outcome for the industry.
 He stressed for ''easing of dine-in restrictions with proper do's and don'ts'' -- especially in the evening hours.